 together with dates at the 'Liverpool Empire', London's 'Hammersmith Apollo' and the 'Sunderland Empire'.
 Country Fever were included on this tour together with two other British acts.
 In addition to

 having their own spot on the show, Country Fever also backed Slim at all three venues.

-Country Fever appeared on George Hamilton IV's BBC TV show on January 1, 1971.
-They also backed British singer, Ethna Campbell (The
+Country Fever appeared on an episode of George Hamilton IV's BBC TV show on January 1, 1971.
+They also backed British singer, Ethna

 In February 1971, US singing sensation Charley Pride made a short promotional visit to the UK in association with the BBC and his record label, RCA

 Records.
 Unable to bring his own band with him, Country Fever were asked to back him on a BBC Radio broadcast.

 In March 1971, Country Fever toured with American country/rockabilly artist, Marvin Rainwater (Whole Lotta Woman, Gonna Find Me A Bluebird) on